Last Update: 3/24/18

-Florida Statute 768.0755 is the law that applies when someone falls at a business premises and the cause of the fall is from a substance on the floor.
-Under the law, a guest who is hurt in a fall on hotel property can recover compensation for their injuries provided he or she can prove that the business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.
+Florida Statute 768.0755 is the law that applies when someone falls at a business establishment and the cause of the fall is from a foreign substance on the floor.
+Under this law, a guest or other invitee who is hurt in a fall on hotel property can recover compensation for their injuries provided he or she can prove that the business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.

 Since Florida Statute 768.0755 is so important, we recommend reading our earlier posts which discuss the legislative amendments to the statute, which increase the burden on an accident victim to prove their claim.
 See:

 - Florida Hotel Slip and Falls: What is the Victim’s Evidence Burden When Falling at Hotel and Trying to Recover Compensation?

 - Proving a Slip and Fall Claim Against a Florida Hotel.

 Florida Premises Liability Case Precedent

 There may also be liability for the hotel based upon Florida court case precedent, where a legal duty to keep patrons safe is placed upon the hotel owner or operator.